 There has been some investigation into whether a woman’s selenium levels during pregnancy might predict her child’s risk of asthma.

 While selenium is clearly element for many aspects of human health, there is too little evidence to indicate that supplements could be of use in preventing these conditions.

-The recommended Daily Value (DV), or daily allowance, for selenium is 55 micrograms (mcg) per day for adults.
+The recommended Daily Value (DV), or daily allowance, for selenium is

 During pregnancy, a woman should consume 60 mcg, and lactating women should consume 70 mcg a day.